 Along China’s Karakoram Highway between Kashgar and Tashkorgan you’ll run into the pristine Karakul Lake.
 It’s not a particularly large lake, but it is picturesque, especially with the majestic Muztaghata mountain in the background.

 In the picture above, which was taken quite a few years ago, my group set up tent next to the lake.
 Unfortunately, this is no longer allowed.

 Kanas Lake (喀纳斯湖)

 Although technically a river, Kanas has been called a lake for so long that it’s not worth trying to reclassify it.
 The view you see here is probably one of the most famous in all of Xinjiang.
 It doesn’t matter what season of the year, this bend in the river is a small piece of heaven on earth in northern Xinjiang.

 Swan Lake (巴音布拉克湖 ／ 天鹅湖)

-Swan Lake is actually a wetland swamp comprised of many small lakes, made famous by the numerous swans who call it home during the summer.
+Swan Lake is actually a wetland swamp inside of the Bayinbulak Grasslands in central Xinjiang.
+It’s comprised of many small lakes, made famous by the numerous swans who call it home during the summer.
 Although it’s great to see the swans, the streams snaking through the grassland have become the trademark scenery here.

 Majestic Mountains of Xinjiang